menuclose

 It is the name given to facial traumas that occur congenitally or acquired in many people today.
 These traumas usually occur in the facial nerves (seventh cranial nerve) that control the facial muscles and cause weakening of the facial muscles.
 As a result, asymmetric distortions occur on one side of the face (rarely on both sides).
 Although the exact cause of these distortions is still unclear today, it is generally thought to be caused by viral infections.

-General symptoms of face paralysis are sagging on one side of the face, drooping eyelids, weakness around the lips and mouth, changes in the sense of taste, tearing or dry eyes.
+General symptoms of Facial Palsy are sagging on one side of the face, drooping eyelids, weakness around the lips and mouth, changes in the sense of taste, tearing or dry eyes.
 If these or similar conditions are experienced, it is necessary to consult a doctor immediately.
 Otherwise, irreversible situations may occur.

-There are many types of facial paralysis today.
+There are many types of facial palsy today.
 These varieties vary depending on the traumas experienced by the person.
 These facial traumas are divided into 8 types.
-These are; Bell's Palsy Paralysis, Ramsay Hunt Syndrome, Acoustic Neurinoma, Congenital Facial Paralysis, Hemifacial Facial Paralysis, Lip Slippage, Salivary Gland Tumors and Moebius Syndrome.
-To examine these types of facial paralysis in detail;
+These are; Bell's Palsy Paralysis, Ramsay Hunt Syndrome, Acoustic Neurinoma, Congenital Facial Paralysis Surgery, Hemifacial Facial Paralysis Surgery, Lip Slippage, Salivary Gland Tumors and Moebius Syndrome.
+To examine these types of facial nerve palsy in detail;

 Bell's Palsy Paralysis

 Bell's palsy is a sudden and temporary paralysis of the facial nerve (seventh cranial nerve) that controls the muscles on one side of the face.
-For detailed information about this facial paralysis, please see ourBell's Palsy in Turkeypage.
+For detailed information about this facial nerve palsy, please see ourBell's Palsy in Turkeypage.

 Ramsay Hunt Syndrome

-It is a type of facial paralysis described by American neurologist J. Ramsay Hunt.
-You can read more about this facial paralysis on ourRamsay Hunt Syndrome in Turkeypage.
+It is a type of facial paralysis surgery described by American neurologist J. Ramsay Hunt.
+You can read more about this facial palsy on ourRamsay Hunt Syndrome in Turkeypage.

 Acoustic Neurinoma